gvwilson/thirdbit/src/fiction/makers-return/index.md

 "That's who I was telling you about.
 She said she's in space right now but they're going to land."

-"That's the most ridiculous thing I've ever—what?"
+"They're going to what?
+Who?
+What is it?"
-Special Blazes stopped mid-sentence as Nash elbowed him and pointed up, where a smoky gray streak was drawing itself across the sky.
+Special Blazes turned to Nash as the crocodile elbowed him and pointed at the sky.
+A star had appeared in the daytime sky, and it was moving.

 </section>